pablogila/aton/README.md

 ## With pip

-The fastest way to install ATON is through pip:
+Install ATON with
 ```bash
 pip install aton
 ```

-To upgrade to a newer version,
+Or upgrade to a new version as
 ```bash
 pip install aton -U
 ```